Cristo Fernández

-Cristóbal Fernández (born 27 January 1991) is a Mexican actor.
-He is best known for playing Dani Rojas in the Apple TV+ comedy series Ted Lasso.
+Cristóbal Fernández González (born 27 January 1991) is a Mexican actor and professional footballer who plays as a forward for USL Championship club El Paso Locomotive.
+He is best known for playing Dani Rojas in the Apple TV+ series Ted Lasso (2020–2023).

+Fernández has also played roles in the films Spider-Man: No Way Home (2021), Transformers: Rise of the Beasts (2023), Venom: The Last Dance (2024), and Sonic the Hedgehog 3 (2024).

 Early life

 Cristóbal Fernández was born on 27 January 1991, in Guadalajara, Jalisco.
-He found a love for football at a young age.
-He joined Guadalajara's Club Deportivo Estudiantes Tecos at the age of 15, but a knee injury ultimately ended his career.
-Following the encouragement of his parents, he decided to pursue a second career, and fell in love with acting while in college.

-Career
+Acting career

-After moving to London, Fernández further pursued acting.
-Following a stint in several indie films, he was cast in the Apple TV+ comedy series Ted Lasso.
+Fernández fell in love with acting while in college, and further pursued acting after moving to London.
+Following a stint in several indie films, he was cast in the Apple TV+ comedy series Ted Lasso, in which he played Dani Rojas across the first three seasons (2020–2023).

-Fernández is also the founder of film production company Espectro MX Films.
+Fernández is also the co-founder of film production company Espectro MX Films.

 Starting in 2024, Fernández has featured in the State Farm commercial "Bundle is Life" alongside Patrick Mahomes.